ncsa/hydro_documentation/docs/source/user-guide/running-jobs.rst

    Specify the host your job is using in the next step (hydro40, for example).

 #.
 From your local desktop or laptop create an SSH tunnel to the compute node via a login node of Delta.
-Replace "hydro40" with the node
+Replace "hydro40" with the node.

    **SSH tunnel for Jupyter:**